 Curcumin stimulates the gallbladder and produces bile.
 Because bile helps digest fat, experts believe this improves digestion and may help control weight.
 At least one study found it treats indigestion, reducing symptoms of bloating and gas.

-Turmeric may improve glucose control or insulin activity; in animal research it was shown to cause blood sugar levels to drop.
+Turmeric may improve glucose control or insulin activity.
+In animal research, it was shown to cause blood sugar levels to drop.
 If you add turmeric to your diet, Hourigan suggests monitoring your blood sugars.
-When combined with diabetes medication, it may cause levels to drop too low, resulting in hypoglycaemia.
+When combined with diabetes medication, it may cause levels to drop too low, resulting in hypoglycemia.